 - Support a student’s communication partners in knowing how to use the AAC system and how best to interact with the student using the system.

+For more information please contact Shannon Carter.
 Shannon is also a SET-BC District Partner, providing Tier 2 and 3 supports for students with complex needs and their educational teams.

 SET-BC is a BC Ministry of Education Provincial Resource Program established to work with school districts to support students who require or would benefit from using technology to access their educational programs.
 SET-BC services to school districts include consultation and collaboration; Professional Development and training; classroom and student resources; and technology loans.